 However, there are 6 areas that make us a collective unique:

 1. Me.
-As far as I am aware, I am the only person to be brought up in care to go on and lead an Independent Fostering Organisation, known as IFA's.
+As far as I am aware, I am the only person to spend my entire childhood in care to then go on and lead an independent fostering organisation.

 2. Setup as a Community Interest Company, we (a Board of Directors in voluntary capacity) made a conscious decision in that I, or others, did not own NorthPoint.
 Our sole focus was to make sure everything we do is about providing world-class support for looked after children, young people and their carers.
 No dividends or shareholders.
 Our seed funding was given by generous philanthropists and Trusts - no private equity firms or profiteers here.

 3. We primarily work through the local church to find loving individuals and families.
 The local church played a profound part of my life growing up and has a huge part to play in serving looked-after children.
 Of course, we welcome interest from anyone and have ideas on how to create layers of support for carers too.

 4. NorthPoint ThinkTank: In addition to employing incredibly accomplished and gifted staff, we understand the need and the importance of championing change at both a local and a national level.
-Our ThinkTank will commission key pieces of research into various areas of children's lives, as we seek to advise on key pieces of legislation, to bring about the very best for looked after children.
+Our ThinkTank will commission key research into various areas of children's lives and the system, as we seek to be thought leaders, to bring about the very best for looked after children.

 5. The Nannolly Trust: One of our tag lines is 'There For The Journey' and that's because we really do want to be there to offer love, care, a helping hand and resources to those in the care system, for every part of their journey.

-We're creating a Trust where a % of our profits will be placed.
+We'll be creating a Trust whereby any profits will be directed.
 This fund will be:

 a) accessed by looked-after children who want to better their own lives and/or their communities and neighbourhoods through projects, ideas and initiatives